xlajakr/xfce-move-resize-script/README.md

 # XFCE Move and Resize Script

-This script fixes the problem of changing the step size of resizing/moving windows with the keyboard.
+This shell script fixes the problem of changing the step size of resizing/moving windows with the keyboard.
+Written in sh, should be compatible with other shells.
 Works on my machine; no idea if it will work on yours.
 Please excuse the horrible code I quickly produced.
 Thanks.